 The best bond trading brokers, according to our research, are:

-Among the factors we have taken into consideration are:
+Among the factors we have taken into consideration to create this ranking are:

 - The fees charged on bonds